LambdAurora/LambdaBetterGrass/documentation/METADATA_STATES_FORMAT.md

 # Metadata States files

-LambdaBetterGrass metadata states files tells the mod which metadata file to use with which block model variant.
+LambdaBetterGrass metadata states files tells how the mod handles the block.

+## Type

+There's multiple type of metadata states:

+ - `grass`
+ - `layer`

+The `type` field specifies the type used.

-## Format
+## `grass` format

 - `data` - The identifier of the metadata file, will apply this metadata file independently of the model variants.